ouvir/Blind_Care/README.md.txt

 >
 >what is this?
 >-----------------
->This is a **Blind Stick** designed to improve the problem of sound signals for the blind.
+>This is a **Blind Stick** designed to improve the problem of sound signals for the blind!